 What Are the Dog Paralysis Treatment Options?

+Dogs that have paralysis caused by infection are administered a course of medicine and potentially surgery.
+An anti-inflammatory is prescribed to calm swollen nerves, whereas IVDD often is surgically treated.
+Similarly, blockages of blood flow or tumors may be surgically repaired, depending upon the location.
+Catheters might be necessary to help your pet empty his bladder.
 Dog paralysis isn’t just frustrating for the dog, yet also for the owner.
 Although you might first think your pet’s life is over, there are many assistive devices and treatments which will assist your dog in performing daily activities and in most instances, regain mobility.

 Your pet’s treatment options depend on the paralysis cause.
 Once the vet diagnoses the cause, and assesses the severity, he’ll put together an action plan.
 This may include physical therapy, surgery, and medication.